 Before we proceed with the Scylla installation, please ensure that your environment meets the following prerequisites:

-- Docker for Mac, Windows or Unix.
-Please note that running in Scylla in Docker is recommended for testing and evaluation purposes.
+- Docker for Mac, Windows, or Unix.
+Please note that running Scylla in Docker is recommended for testing and evaluation.
 Use caution when doing this in a production environment.

 - This Git repository.

 - 3GB of RAM or greater for Docker.

 - If you are using Linux, you will need docker-compose.